Thdub/Powershell_Scripts/README.md

 This task normally can only be done manually through device manager (disk drives/policies tab/enable write caching), and one drive at a time.
 This script will enable write caching for all your drives at once, handful when you set up your system for the first time.

-Note: It needs Microsoft Dskcache.exe tool next to the script.
+Note: Needs Microsoft Dskcache.exe tool next to the script.

 Download dskcache: https://www.upload.ee/files/10083654/dskcache.exe.html